We believe South Sudan is full of great beauty and strength.

 Aweil is in the state of Northern Bahr el Ghazal located in the northwest corner of South Sudan.
 It is home to South Sudan's largest tribe – the Dinka – a people who rely on cattle herding at riverside camps in the dry season and growing sorghum in the rainy season.
 The Aweil region is one of the most populated areas of the country.

 We began our work in Aweil in 2005 with a trip focused on pastor training.
 In 2009 we built our first radio station in partnership with Cush4Christ, a ministry based in Aweil.
-The station has approximately 1.7 million people within its broadcast range.
-Since building the station, we have supported the radio broadcasts by distributing over 70,000 solar-powered radios.
-We have also drilled 30 water wells within the region and launched our spare parts and maintenance program in 2020.
+In 2020 we launched a repeater station 50 miles to the west of the base station to extend the reach to even more listeners.
+The stations combined have approximately 2 million people within the broadcast range.
+Since building the stations, we have supported the radio broadcasts by distributing over 80,000 solar-powered radios.
+We have also drilled 30 water wells within the region and repaired 18 wells through our spare parts and maintenance program.

 Tonj is in the state of Warrap located at the convergence of three tribes of South Sudan – the Dinka, Luo, and Bongo peoples.
 The people of Tonj are proud cattle keepers but also grow crops like sorghum and peanuts to sustain their families.
 Tonj is a key town along the main trade route from Uganda heading north to Sudan.

 We began our work in Tonj in 2011 with an assessment trip to determine the opportunities for ministry.
 In 2012 we built a radio tower on the property of a medical ministry, In Deed and Truth.
 The station has approximately 600,000 people within its broadcast range.
 By 2015 we outgrew our space so we purchased land, moved our tower, and sent a team of long-term missionaries to support the ongoing radio and water programs.
-We have distributed over 20,000 solar-powered radios in Tonj.
-We have also drilled 50 water wells within the region and began facilitating the repair of wells in 2020.
+We have distributed over 25,000 solar-powered radios in Tonj.
+We have also drilled 50 water wells within the region and repaired 20 wells through our spare parts and maintenance program.

 Mvolo is in the state of Western Equatoria and is home to the Jur people – a minority tribe in South Sudan.
 The Jur predominantly work as farmers, growing crops such as sorghum, peanuts, sesame, okra, pumpkin and sweet potatoes.
 A peaceful and gentle people, the Jur are well-known for warmly welcoming guests.

 We began our work in Mvolo in 2002 when former Executive Director, Peter Swann, and his wife lived there as missionaries for two years.
 Over the years we continued to invest in the spiritual growth of the people through Bible training trips.
-In 2011 we drilled our first water well in the area, and we have now drilled over 60 water wells within the Mvolo region.
+In 2011 we drilled our first water well in the area, and we have now drilled over 65 water wells within the Mvolo region and repaired 19 wells through our spare parts and maintenance program.
 In 2016 we built the first radio station ever to broadcast in Jur Modo – the mother tongue of the local tribe.
 The station has approximately 600,000 people within its broadcast range.
-Since launching the station, we have distributed almost 20,000 solar-powered radios to support the broadcasts.
+Since launching the station, we have distributed over 20,000 solar-powered radios to support the broadcasts.

 Because of the lack of development and communications technology in South Sudan, we have always maintained a regional support office in Kampala, Uganda.
 Kampala is a busy city with around 2 million people.
 On the property of the office is a team house which has hosted hundreds of volunteers and staff over the years.
 This office facilitates project purchasing and logistics, visa processing, as well as staff respite and retreats.
 Our aviation partner, MAF, is based at a nearby private airstrip - allowing for easy entry into South Sudan.